clocklimited/DevGuides/source/content/pages/css/overview.md

 Don’t add a unit to 0 (zero) values.
 0px is the same as 0% or 0em, so there is no need to specify the unit.

 Use hex colours.
-These should be in lowercase and shorthand where possible – for example: `#fff`.
-If you need transparency use rgba() but think about whether you need to supply a fallback hex colour for browsers which don’t provide support for the alpha channel.
+These should be in lower-case and shorthand where possible – for example: `#fff`.
+If you need transparency use rgba() but think about whether you need to supply a fall-back hex colour for browsers which don’t provide support for the alpha channel.

 ```
 .button-action {